Janet Leigh: Stage debut and later career

 Leigh made her stage debut opposite Jack Cassidy in the original Broadway production of Murder Among Friends, which opened at the Biltmore Theatre on December 28, 1975.
 The play ran for seventeen performances, closing on January 10, 1976.
 The play received varied reviews, with some critics who attended preview performances disliking the show.
 In 1979, Leigh appeared in a supporting role in Boardwalk, opposite Ruth Gordon and Lee Strasberg, and received critical praise, with Vincent Canby of The New York Times lauding it as her "best role in years".

 Leigh subsequently appeared opposite her daughter, Jamie Lee Curtis, in John Carpenter's supernatural horror film The Fog (1980), in which a phantom schooner unleashes ghosts on a small coastal community.
+She acted in the Murder, She Wrote episode "Doom with a View" (1987) and as Barbara LeMay in an episode of The Twilight Zone ("Rendezvous in a dark place", 1989).
+She guest-starred twice as different characters on both Fantasy Island and The Love Boat, as well as Tales of the Unexpected.

+Leigh appeared in the Touched by an Angel episode "Charade" (1997).
+Leigh would appear with her daughter once again in Halloween H20: 20 Years Later (1998), playing the secretary of Laurie Strode.
+She continued to grant interviews and appear at red carpet events through the early 2000s.
+Her final film credit was in the teen film Bad Girls from Valley High (2005), opposite Christopher Lloyd.

+Writing

 In addition to her work as an actress, Leigh also authored four books.
 Her first, the memoir There Really Was a Hollywood (1984), became a New York Times bestseller.

-1990s and 2000s

 In 1995, Leigh published the non-fiction book Psycho: Behind the Scenes of the Classic Thriller.
 In 1996, she published her first novel, House of Destiny, which explored the lives of two friends who forged an empire that would change the course of Hollywood's history.
 The book's success spawned a follow-up novel, The Dream Factory (2002), which was set in Hollywood during the height of the studio system.

-Leigh would appear with her daughter once again in Halloween H20: 20 Years Later (1998), playing the secretary of Laurie Strode.
-On television Leigh acted in the Murder, She Wrote episode "Doom with a View" (1987), as Barbara LeMay in an episode of The Twilight Zone ("Rendezvous in a dark place", 1989), and the Touched by an Angel episode "Charade" (1997).
-She guest-starred twice as different characters on both Fantasy Island and The Love Boat, as well as Tales of the Unexpected.

-Leigh continued to grant interviews and appear at red carpet events through the early 2000s.
-Her final film credit was in the teen film Bad Girls from Valley High (2005), opposite Christopher Lloyd.